 United Kingdom

-Former passenger series issued between 1983 and 2001, rear plate in black on yellow.
+Former passenger series issued between 1st August 1983 and 31st August 2001, front plate in black on white.

 The registration consists of one letter, followed by two numerals and three letters.

-The last two letters denote the county where EF stands for Hartlepool.
+The last two letters denote the issuing office where EF stands for Middlesbrough.

 Note the thinner print of the two numerals.